-2 year old afraid of other children--Toddler Social Anxiety?
+Toddler Social Anxiety: 2 year old afraid of other children

 My 28 month old is at home with me full time.
 She is an only child and she doesn't have any steady playmates her own age, although I do take her to a weekly toddler music class and other mommy & me events.
-This has been going on for about a year now.
 The second that another child enters the room you see her tense up and she stops playing and asks for me to hold her or worse will leap sometimes painfully into my lap for me to 'save' her.
 She is starting to enter the age of pretend play and I just know in my heart that if she could get over this fear she would have a lot of fun playing with another mellow little girl.

 I have been attending this "caring for your toddler" class that is hosted by a child development expert.
 He observed her throughout the class (which has now ended) and in the last class recommended that I both attempt to get her out of my lap by encouraging her to sit next to me instead of on me and also that I put her into daycare part time because as long as i am around she is never going to interact with other children.
 He also indicated that if something doesn't change she will start missing out on some important developmental milestones.

-I agree with you that this is probably an inherited predisposition to social anxiety.
-And I agree with the child development expert that if your daughter continues to be ruled by this anxiety she will begin to lose out on some age-appropriate developmental tasks.
+I agree with you that this is probably an inherited predisposition to social anxiety, although many toddlers are exhibiting some social anxiety these days because the covid pandemic has limited their exposure to other children.
+I also agree with the child development expert that if your daughter continues to be ruled by this anxiety she will begin to lose out on some age-appropriate developmental tasks.

 However, I disagree with his solution.
 It sounds to me akin to saying "She needs to learn to swim.
 When you're there, she won't learn to swim because she clings to you while you take her in the water.
 So drop her in the pool so she'll learn to swim."
 In fact, if you took her with you into the water every single day, sooner or later she would relax in the water.